 My elementary school from kindergarten through 5th grade was in smaller public schools in Brandywine, MD.
 My memory is that the teachers were older-they had worked in the schools for a long time.
 Most were white, but some were African American.
 The students were about half white and half African American, mixed together in the same classes.
+It never occurred to me-although it does now after having lived through SOC 3452-that there were more African American students than teachers.
 Some of my best grade school friends were African American.
 My memory is that there were not any "ability groups" or "tracks"-kids were in classes together and worked together regardless of their reading level or their skill level in other subjects.
-But, I could have been wrong about that-maybe kids who were really different from me were in separate classes.
+But I could have been wrong about that-maybe kids who were really different from me were in separate classes.
 I don't remember having any difficulties through 5th grade-I never got in trouble, got mostly good grades (except that one music class in third grade where I got a C- and the teacher noted that I "talked and played in class").
 However, I also don't remember being a star student or anything like that.

-To start 6th grade, my mom moved me to a different public school further south in Maryland and further away from Washington, D.C.
-This meant that the students were mainly white farm kids-many of whom were fairly poor-with a few wealthier suburban white kids.
+To start 6th grade, my mom moved me to a different public-school further south in Maryland and further away from Washington, D.C.
+Looking back, and in light of some things we discussed in SOC 3452, I wonder whether she was (at least unconsciously) moving us away from poor people and African Americans?
+Anyway, this meant that the students in my new school were mainly white farm kids-many of whom were fairly poor-with a few wealthier suburban white kids.
 I don't remember there being that many racial/ethnic minority kids in my classes in middle school (6th through 8th grades).
 It could be that the school was mostly white; it could be that I was in different classes than the racial/ethnic minority students.
 I don't know.
 I do remember the grades were divided by numbers (e.g., 6-1, 6-2, 6-3) where the latter number indicated whether you were in the advanced/honors track, the general track, or the remedial track.
 Anyway, I really excelled in middle school-got good grades and so forth.
 I seem to remember the teachers using a lot of non-traditional classroom strategies where I could learn at my own pace; that really worked for me.
+I was lucky.

 I went to one large public high school-again, in Southern Maryland-for all four years.
 By the time I was in 9th grade, the county was becoming more suburban.
 This meant that there were more wealthy neighborhoods and kids, most of them white.
 But it also meant there were more middle-class African Americans who were leaving Washington, D.C. and the closer-in suburbs.
 So, my high school had quite a mix of students in terms of race/ethnicity, economic circumstances, and farm/suburban/urban background.
 In high school, I pretty much only took "honors" or AP or similar courses.
 Even the 9th grade English and math courses had so-called ability levels-upper and lower.
 This meant that I generally didn't have classes or social activities with kids who were very different from me.
 My high school teachers were OK, but what really engaged me were academically-oriented extracurricular activities.
 Debate team.
 Science fairs.
 Math team.
-Nerdy stuff like that.
+Stuff like that.
 I ended up excelling in high school-I was the valedictorian.